Lorenzen, Buxton, Hernández, Cueto out for Wild Card Series; Correa, Siri, Bush on rosters

 Cueto was dropped by the Marlins after going 1-4 with a 6.02 ERA in only 52 1/3 innings.
 Miami included 23-year-old left-hander Ryan Weathers, acquired from San Diego on Aug.
 1.

-Correa said Monday he is good to go for the series against Toronto.
+Rookie Andrew Stevenson was included over Jordan Luplow as a reserve outfielder for Minnesota.
 Buxton hasn’t played since Aug.
-1 and was limited to DH duty this year because of knee trouble.
-Rookie Andrew Stevenson was included over Jordan Luplow as a reserve outfielder.
+1 and was limited to designated hitter duty this year because of knee trouble.
+Manager Rocco Baldelli praised Buxton's effort in his rehab but said he had “some minor setbacks along the way of trying to return.”

-Lewis could be a Twins designated hitter against Toronto, with Jorge Polanco playing third base and Edouard Julien at second base.
+Correa was in the Twins' lineup at shortstop and Lewis as the designated hitter against Toronto, with Jorge Polanco playing third base and Edouard Julien at second base.
+Baldelli said he wouldn't rule out using Lewis at third base in the series and that he's not concerned about his base-running capability.

+“We’re going to do whatever we can to keep Royce in the lineup hitting third for us,” Baldelli said.

-Paddack had Tommy John surgery on May 18 last year and while a candidate for the rotation next season, he is expected to add bullpen depth in October.
+Paddack had Tommy John surgery on May 18 last year and while a candidate for the rotation next season, he's on the roster for bullpen depth in October.
 Starting pitcher Bailey Ober was left off, with Pablo López, Sonny Gray and likely Joe Ryan starting if there’s a Game 3.
 Kenta Maeda has been recalibrated for relief work.

 Toronto kept 14 position players and dropped catcher Danny Jansen, who broke his right middle finger on Sept.
 1. Tyler Heineman is the backup to Alejandro Kirk.
 Rookie Cam Eden, who played in five games after a late-season callup for his major league debut, is the fourth outfielder and a pinch running option.